Choosing Public Datasets for Private Machine Learning via Gradient Subspace Distance: Acknowledgement

-\paragraph{Notation.} We use $p$ to denote the model dimension, i.e., the number of parameters in the model. $k$ is a parameter we will use to denote the dimension of the lower-dimensional space we choose. $m$ refers to the number of examples in a batch.
+\paragraph{Notation} We use $\sZ$ to represent dataspace. $p$ is the model dimension, i.e., the number of parameters in the model, $k$ is a parameter we will use to denote the dimension of the lower-dimensional space we choose. $m$ refers to the number of examples in a batch.
 We use superscripts and subscripts interchangeably to denote private or public data, like $x_{priv}$, $V^{pub}$.

-\paragraph{Definition 1 (Differential Privacy \cite{dwork-dp}).} \textit{A randomized algorithm $\mathcal{A}$ is \emph{$(\epsilon, \delta)$-differential private} if for any pair of datasets D, D' that differ in exactly one data point and for all subsets E of outputs, we have:}
+\paragraph{Definition 1 (Differential Privacy \citep{dwork-dp})} \textit{A randomized algorithm $\mathcal{A}$ is \emph{$(\epsilon, \delta)$-differential private} if for any pair of datasets D, D' that differ in exactly one data point and for all subsets $\sS$ of outputs, we have:}

-\paragraph{Definition 2 (Principal Angles \cite{principleangles}).} \textit{Let $V_1$ and $V_2$ be two orthonormal matrices of $\mathbb{R}^{p \times k}$.
+\paragraph{Definition 2 (Principal Angles \citep{principleangles})} \textit{Let $V_1$ and $V_2$ be two orthonormal matrices of $\mathbb{R}^{p \times k}$.
 The \emph{principal angles} $0 \le \theta_1 \le \cdot\cdot\cdot \le \theta_k \le \pi / 2$ between two subspaces span($V_1$) and span($V_2$), are defined recursively by}

 That is, the first principal angle $\theta_1$ is the smallest angle between all pairs of unit vectors over two subspaces, the second $\theta_2$ is the second smallest angle, and the rest are similarly defined.